 Day 17: April 26th.
 PLAN: Rest day at Blair Atholl.
 BUY 8 MEALS 2 kg.
 ACTUAL: Pitlochry to quite a way up Glen Tilt, where I wild camped.

 Day 18: April 27th.
 PLAN: Blair Atholl to Bynack 27 km no facilities.
 Wild camp near Bynack.
-ACTUAL: I walked up Glen Tilt in continuous heavy rain to Bynack Lodge where unfortunately due to the rain and consequent snowmelt I couldn’t get across the Bynack Burn (let alone the Geldie).
-Being alone and lacking experience to judge when the rivers might fall again I turned back towards Blair and ended up wild camping again at almost exactly the same spot back in Glen Tilt.
+ACTUAL: I walked up Glen Tilt in continuous heavy rain to Bynack Lodge where unfortunately due to the rain and snowmelt I couldn’t get across the Bynack Burn.
+Being alone and lacking experience to judge when the rivers might fall again I turned back towards Blair and ended up wild camping again back in Glen Tilt.

 Day 19: April 28th.
 PLAN: Bynack to Glen Feshie, 21 km, no facilities.
 Wild camp or bothy at Glen Feshie.
 ACTUAL: I trudged and hitched back down Glen Tilt and got the train to Kingussie where with slight difficulty I found a BnB room.